PERTHSHIRE & ISLE OF SKYE, SCOTLAND

 Raven - Isle of Skye

-Birding wise, it was actually a really good area.
+Birding wise, it was actually really good.
 Highlight was Raven, which seemed to be everywhere, at times harassing the local Common Buzzards - had crippling views of a family group of three, including one sat on top of a sheep.
 Other decent quality birds included Ring Ouzel, Stonechat and Twite.
 At Staffin also saw a small flock of genuine Rock Dove perched on top of the church roof.

 The drive back towards Portree was great for the views, especially the Old Man of Storr.
 No time to do the climb up today, but well worth it if you get the chance - I did it when I was last here and the panorama is memorable.